Fort Bend County assistance programs.

 A clinic that offer health care services for low income, and the under and uninsured is Second Mile Mission Center.
 Call them at (281) 261-9199.
 The center provides low cost medical care for the uninsured and people who can’t afford to pay for medical or hospital bills.

 Fort Bend Family Health Center, Inc. of Richmond Texas ((281) 342-4530) may offer discounted fees.
 The community clinic provides health and medical primary care for children and adults.
-Clinical services include immunizations for children and adults, annual physical exams, sick visits, well woman exams, well man exams, well child exams, PAP smears, birth control, chronic disease management, and prenatal care.
+Clinical services include immunizations for children and adults, annual physical exams, sick visits, well woman exams, well man exams, well child exams, or PAP smears.
+There is free or low cost birth control, chronic disease management, and prenatal care.
 Pharmacy, prescription medications and lab services are offered at a discount.
 Mental health services are also available for qualified, registered patients of the health center.
-They can also refer people to prescription assistance programs, such as those offered by Merck and others.
-More.
+They can also refer people to prescription assistance programs, such as those patient assistance programs by Merck and others.

 Find free food in Fort Bend Texas